opencdms-project/project-standards-team/data_model_review/README.md

 The OpenCDMS `reference-implementation` repository currently contains database schemas and documentation for CliDE, Climsoft, MCH and MIDAS.
 Documentation is also available for BDCLIM.

 CliDE, Climsoft and MCH are all free/open-source CDMS solutions that are used extensively in developing countries.
 It is essential for the OpenCDMS project to support these projects and their users where possible.
-MIDAS is a custom CDMS developed and used by the UK Met Office.
+MIDAS is a bespoke CDMS developed and used by the UK Met Office.
 The MIDAS system is of particular interest to OpenCDMS because extensive datasets, with rich and complete metadata, are available as open data.

 Support for other systems like CLIDATA that are in widespread use would also be desirable.

 - CLIDATA (like CLICOM before it) implements the Element Model
-- CliDE implements the Observation Model
+- CliDE predominently implements the Observation Model
-- Climsoft, MCH and MIDAS implement the Value Model
+- Climsoft, MCH and MIDAS predominently implement the Value Model

 In addition, further work is being undertaken by the OpenCDMS Reference Implementation Working Group to review a wider range of existing systems.